Trump-district Democrats carry impeachment to the finish line

 Rep. Ben McAdams, D-Utah, said at a news conference that he couldn't "turn a blind eye" to Trump's Ukraine scandal, and Rep. Andy Kim, D-N.J., tweeted his support for the two articles of impeachment — on abuse of power and obstructing Congress.

-The wave, which began with committee-level votes from members of the panels investigating the president in previous weeks, ramped up Monday, all but ensuring that he will become the third president impeached by the House.
+The wave, which began with committee-level votes from members of the panels investigating the president in previous weeks, ramped up Monday, all but ensuring that Trump will become the third president impeached by the House.
+Because of four vacancies, the total number of current House members is 431 — meaning 216 votes constitute a majority.
+There are 200 House Democrats from districts Hillary Clinton won in 2016, and Rep. Justin Amash, a Republican turned independent, favors impeachment.

-By early evening, 15 of the 31 Trump-district Democrats had committed to voting for impeachment, with only Jeff Van Drew of New Jersey, who is expected to switch to the Republican Party in the coming days, and Collin Peterson of Minnesota having indicated that they plan to vote no.
+By early evening Monday, 15 of the 31 Trump-district Democrats had committed to voting for impeachment, with only Jeff Van Drew of New Jersey, who is expected to switch to the Republican Party in the coming days, and Collin Peterson of Minnesota having indicated that they plan to vote no.

+By midday Tuesday — with lawmakers in swing districts repeating the sentiment that, regardless of the politics, they would vote to stop Trump from trampling the Constitution — the number in favor was up to 26, with only Reps.
+Jared Golden, D-Maine, Ron Kind, D-Wis., and Cheri Bustos, D-Ill. undecided.

 Download the NBC News app for breaking news and politics

-Note: CORRECTION (Dec.
-17, 2019, 7:40 a.m.
-ET): An earlier version of this story mislabeled Oklahoma Rep. Kendra Horn's party affiliation.
-She is a Democrat, not a Republican.